THANK YOU FOR SUBSCRIBING

 When it comes to Augmented Reality (AR), 5G looks to be more transformational.
 AR is the art and science of overlaying virtual information onto a live view of the real world.
 Virtual Reality (AR) creates a self-contained 3D virtual world that a person can fully immerse themselves in.
 AR seeks to augment the perception of the physical environment around us.
 It requires powerful processors, a range of advanced sensors, sharp cameras, and some software smarts.
 To produce a smooth AR experience, data needs to be rendered in real time.

 To take AR to the next level, 5G is going a play a vital role.
 The later generation mobile network will massively lower latency and increase capacity.
 5G will be a requirement for some of the most exciting AR and Virtual Reality (VR) applications.
 Nature of AR applications is growing to be more sophisticated with shared real-time AR experiences.
-The unpredictable behavior between AR and 5G will expand the potential for robot operation through enhanced Heads Up Displays (HUDs) and remote control drone.
+The unpredictable behavior between AR and 5G will expand the potential for robot operation through enhanced Heads Up Displays (HUDs) and remote control drone technology.
 5G-enhanced AR is set to benefit the average user over the coming years.

 Well-known companies are steadily bringing AR features for company boost.
 AR is set to enter a new phase of mainstream acceptance in the industry, mobile phones.
 5G is going to revolutionize the future for the upcoming AR generation.